admin827/PraatGen/README.md

 ## Requirements

 - **Claude Pro, Team, or Enterprise account** (Projects require a paid plan).
 Note that PraatGen can burn tokens quickly on complex projects.
-You may want to at least use the Max plan (currently $100/month)for serious code production.
+You may want to at least use the Max plan (currently $100/month) for serious code production.
-- **Other AI optiions:** As of early April 2026, no other frontier model accommodates the modular design of PraatGen.
+- **Other AI options:** As of early April 2026, no other frontier model accommodates the modular design of PraatGen.
 I do not endorse using ChatGPT, Gemini, etc. They have not been tested and I make no guarantees.
 - **Claude model:** Claude Opus 4.6 or later with Extended Thinking enabled.
 Sonnet may handle simpler scripts but is not the default recommendation.
 See the model guidance PraatGen provides during pre-flight.
 - **Claude modality:** PraatGen presumes that most users will use the Claude.ai or desktop environment.
 It can be modified to use with Claude Code by changing references to the pkb (project knowledge base) files in the Master Prompt to the local directory.
-You may also want to separate the Master Prompt file from your Claude.md file.
+You may also want to separate the Master Prompt file from your `CLAUDE.md` file.
 - **Praat:** Version 6.4 or later (current stable release)

 ---